 The following are the steps to register an Islamic marriage in Thailand.
 The process can become complex as certain Embassies will not issue a letter of affirmation or letter of no-impediment without certain conditions being attached to it.
 Speak to a family lawyer in Thailand to arrange the marriage process for you as the ‘red tape’ can be time and cost consuming.

-Before a Non-Muslim party to the marriage can register the marriage with a Muslim party under Islamic laws, he/she should convert into Islam first through a ceremony before the marriage registration.
+Before a Non-Muslim party to the marriage can register the marriage with a Muslim party under Islamic laws, she should convert to Islam first through a ceremony before the marriage registration.
 This can be done even before coming to Thailand in the home country of the Non- Muslim person.
 You just have to bring your Islamic conversion certificate.
 If you cannot do this before hand, the Islamic center conducts the conversion before the marriage registration.
 A certificate will be issued by the center for this.

 If you have been married before or your spouse had died then you need to produce either a divorce certificate or death certificate if this is applicable to you.

-This is required for the female party to the marriage who has been divorced for less than 310 days.
+This is required for the female party to the Nikah who has been divorced for less than 3 months.
 The certificate should state that the woman isn’t pregnant.
 This is a requirement by the Islamic Center for a divorced female party before the Islamic marriage takes place.

 Note the number and sizes of the ID photos which need to be brought with for the process.

 You need to produce a Letter from your Embassy or Competent Authority at your home country confirming that you can marry.
 This is required for KUWAITI & BAHRAINI nationals only.

 You may need further assistance when to are going to complete a traditional Islamic wedding and register the marriage in Thailand.
 There will need to be a conversion process to Islam which will need to be completed.